BiosystemEngineeringLab-IITB/dures/README.md

 ## Introduction

-This package provides a set of easy-to-implement functions to denoise tandem mass spectrometry data.
-It requires a set of mzML files and a txt file containing feature information (from peak picking), such as the mz and RT as input, and outputs a set of mzML files with the same number of features but containing denoised spectra.
+This package provides easy-to-implement functions to denoise tandem mass spectrometry data.
+It requires a set of mzML files and a txt file containing feature information (from standard untargeted metabolomics software), such as the precursor mz and RT as input.
+It outputs a set of mzML files with the same number of samples but containing denoised MS/MS spectra.

 ## Installation